What do instructional designers do in higher education?

 - Collaborated with faculty to develop 25 new hybrid and online courses for Theology and MBA graduate programs;

 - Conducted quality assurance reviews of all (80) online courses;

-- Wrote the Online Course Design Guide for faculty that addresses ADA and copyright requirements, research-based practices for teaching and learning, and the collaboration process with the instructional designer;
+- Wrote the Online Course Design Guide for faculty that addresses accessibility and copyright requirements, research-based practices for teaching and learning, and the collaboration process with the instructional designer;

 - Managed knowledge via Instructional Design LibGuide for faculty and students;